KRM7/gapp/docs/install-guide.md

 and the library doesn't include any platform or compiler specific code, other platforms and compilers would probably also work, but only the ones listed above are tested.

-Note that the standard library used also needs to support C++20 features, which means that using libc\+\+ is not possible at this point.
-This is generally not a problem, but on macOS the default standard library used by clang is libc\+\+ instead of libstdc\+\+, which will cause build errors.
-In this case, the standard library should be manually specified to be libstdc\+\+ instead.

 ## Install with CMake